 Description

-For UK projects where wall U-value needs to drop without committing to full main-wall thickness, EPS Grafit 50 mm delivers R 1.60 m²K/W at λD 0.031 W/mK as the first standalone primary-insulation thickness in the Genderka EPS 031 Fasada Extra Plus range — 12 boards per pack covering 6 m² of parapet, secondary-overlay, and depth-constrained façade work.
+For UK projects where wall U-value must drop without committing to full main-wall thickness, EPS Grafit 50 mm delivers R 1.60 m²K/W at λD 0.031 W/mK as the first standalone primary thickness in the Genderka EPS 031 Fasada Extra Plus range, supplied at 12 boards per pack covering 6 m² and meeting EN 13163 with full DoP traceability.

 What EPS Grafit 50 mm Does in a UK EWI System

-EPS Grafit 50 mm is a graphite-enhanced polystyrene primary-insulation board certified to EN 13163, delivering R 1.60 m²K/W at λD 0.031 W/mK in a 1000 × 500 mm panel that marks the transition from junction-detailing to standalone wall insulation within a UK external wall insulation build-up.
-On a typical 215 mm solid brick wall, 50 mm of graphite EPS brings the assembly U-value down to roughly 0.48 to 0.52 W/m²K — a reduction of more than 75 percent on the original U-value, falling short of the 0.30 W/m²K Approved Document L retrofit target on its own but delivering most of the gain on parapets, secondary overlays, and depth-constrained zones where thicker boards cannot fit.
-The board belongs to the wider graphite EPS insulation range, which covers every façade zone from reveal strips through to Passive House main-wall thicknesses.
+At R 1.60 m²K/W and λD 0.031 W/mK, EPS Grafit 50 mm is the graphite-enhanced polystyrene board certified to EN 13163 that marks the transition from junction-detailing to standalone wall insulation in a UK external wall insulation build-up.
+On a typical 215 mm solid brick wall, 50 mm of graphite EPS brings the assembly U-value down to roughly 0.48 to 0.52 W/m²K, a reduction of more than 75 percent, falling short of the 0.30 W/m²K Approved Document L retrofit target on its own but delivering most of the gain on parapets, secondary overlays, and depth-constrained zones.
+The board belongs to the wider graphite EPS insulation board range, which covers every façade zone from reveal strips through to Passive House main-wall thicknesses.

 Why Specifiers Choose EPS Grafit 50 mm for UK Depth-Constrained Walls

-- R 1.60 m²K/W in a 50 mm profile: over one and a half units of thermal resistance — the first thickness in the range that carries genuine standalone main-wall duty rather than detailing or composite roles, and a clean step up from the 30 mm board's R 0.95 m²K/W.
+- R 1.60 m²K/W in a 50 mm profile: over one and a half units of thermal resistance, the first thickness in the range carrying genuine standalone main-wall duty rather than detailing or composite roles, and a clean step up from the 30 mm board's R 0.95 m²K/W.

-- Twelve boards per pack, 6 m² of targeted coverage: one pack matches a typical parapet run, a gable triangle, or one storey of a narrow flank wall — practical procurement for the zones where 50 mm earns its place rather than for whole-elevation main-wall work.
+- Twelve boards per pack, 6 m² coverage: one pack matches a typical parapet run, a gable triangle, or one storey of a narrow flank wall, practical procurement for the zones where 50 mm earns its place rather than for whole-elevation work.

-- Identical mechanical spec across the range: CS70, BS100, and TR100 carry over from every Grafit thickness, so the adhesive bed pattern and 6 to 8 fixings per m² used on the main wall transfer directly to the 50 mm zone with no schedule change.
+- Identical mechanical spec across the range: CS70, BS100, and TR100 carry over from every Grafit thickness, so the adhesive bed pattern and 6 to 8 fixings per m² from the main wall transfer directly to the 50 mm zone with no schedule change.

-- UK warehouse stock for next-working-day dispatch: the 50 mm thickness ships in the same consignment as detailing thicknesses and thicker primary boards, so parapet and secondary-layer material arrives with the rest of the EWI order.
+- UK warehouse stock for next-working-day dispatch: Renders World ships the 50 mm thickness in the same consignment as detailing and thicker primary boards, so parapet and secondary-layer material arrives with the rest of the EWI order.

-- Full DoP traceability for compliance audits: each batch carries a factory-specific Declaration of Performance referencing Bydgoszcz, Ostrów Mazowiecka, Oświęcim, Brzeziny, or Wschowa — supporting Building Control sign-off and PAS 2035 retrofit audits.
+- Full DoP traceability for compliance audits: each batch carries a factory-specific Declaration of Performance, supporting Building Control sign-off and PAS 2035 retrofit audits.

 Thermal Specifications — λ, R-Value, Reaction to Fire